 Is the site an "extensive tract of land"?
 Is its size a reflection of its purpose or value?
-How large areas include a public play park and the other green space acts as a buffer and wildlife
+How large is it in relation to the settlement?

 Is the proposed site "local in character"?
 How does it relate to surrounding settlement?